trentm/node-cmdln/README.md

     --help      --version   -v          completion  hear        see
     --verbose   -h          -x          crush       help        smash

+See the `do_completion` subcommand on "examples/conan.js" for a complete example of this.

-Another potential usage could be to pre-generate a completion file for, and distribute it with, your tool.
+Another potential usage could be to pre-generate a completion file and distribute it with your tool.

 # Reference